stanford-rc/globus.stanford.edu/accounts.md

 identities.
 Karl was able to add his personal email address because he has a Google account.

-Karl can now log in to Globus using any of his identities.
-If someone wants to share something with Karl, or add him to a group, they can do so using any of his email addresses.
+Karl can now log in to Globus using his Ohio State or Google accounts, in addition to his Stanford account.
+If someone wants to share something with Karl, or add him to a group, they can do so using any of his linked email addresses (not just his Stanford address).

 {% include info-box.html
    header="Got an XSEDE Allocation?"